Recapturing and Reclaiming our True Spirit

 Comadres Network: Women and Girls

 NCN since its inception has worked collaboratively with women’s organizations and has co-founded organizations that addressed issues that faced girls and women.
 NCN has worked with organizations that address family violence, reproductive health, gender equity, women’s rites of passage to raise awareness and move effective strategies to reduce and break cycles of line oppression and lift up the wisdom and leadership of the female nation.
-For the last 10 years NCN has supported the offering of Xinachtli, the indigenous based girls Rites of Passage curricula developed by Sara Mendoza and has supported the development of this national network culturally based rites of passage circle keepers .
-In 2014, a group of nationally recognized Chicana, Latina, Indigenous women leaders gathered to establish the Comadres Network*.
-The Comadres Network formally gathered in 2014 and have initiated a long term commitment to women and girls.
+Since 2010, NCN has supported indigenous-based rites of passage for girls and has supported the development of a national network of culturally-based rites of passage circle keepers.
+In 2014, a group of nationally recognized Chicana, Latina, Indigenous women leaders gathered to establish the Comadres Network.
+The Comadres Network formally gathered in 2014 and has initiated a long-term commitment to women and girls.

 OUR PRINCIPLES- The Seven Principles of El Hombre Noble (The Honorable Man)

 - “Es un hombre que cumple con su palabra”

 - Is a man of his word